How to delete Time Machine backups and snapshots

 The primary difference between backups and snapshots is backups are saved to your connected external hard drive, whereas local snapshots are stored on your Mac.

-Snapshots are an image of your macOS at a specific point in time; they aid recovery and protect your personal data against data corruption or hardware failure.
+• Time Machine local snapshots are images of your macOS at a specific point in time; they aid recovery and protect your personal data against data corruption or hardware failure.

 If you don’t regularly back up your personal data, now is the time to start.
 Data loss is a subject no one ever wants to encounter.
 Plus, Time Machine is so simple to set up; here’s a reminder for those who haven’t configured it yet.